 Nicholas Financial, Inc. ("Nicholas Financial-Canada") is a Canadian holding company incorporated under the laws of British Columbia in 1986.
-The business activities of Nicholas Financial-Canada are conducted through its two wholly owned subsidiaries formed pursuant to the laws of the State of Florida, Nicholas Financial, Inc. ("Nicholas Financial") and Nicholas Data Services, Inc. ("NDS").
+The business activities of Nicholas Financial-Canada are currently conducted exclusively through its wholly-owned indirect subsidiary, Nicholas Financial, Inc., a Florida corporation ("Nicholas Financial").
 Nicholas Financial is a specialized consumer finance company engaged primarily in acquiring and servicing automobile finance installment contracts ("Contracts") for purchases of new and used automobiles and light trucks.
-To a lesser extent, Nicholas Financial also originates direct loans and sells consumer-finance related products.
-NDS is engaged in supporting and updating industry-specific computer application software for small businesses located primarily in the Southeastern United States.
-Nicholas Financial's financing activities accounted for more than 99% of the Company's consolidated revenues for each of the fiscal years ended March 31, 2014, 2013 and 2012, respectively.
-NDS's activities accounted for less than 1% of consolidated revenues during the same periods.
+To a lesser extent, Nicholas Financial also originates direct consumer loans ("Direct Loans") and sells consumer-finance related products.
+Nicholas Financial's financing activities accounted for more than 99% of the Company's consolidated revenues for each of the fiscal years ended March 31, 2015, 2014 and 2013, respectively.